 "Is it time?"
 Her gentle and sweet voice was out of place beside the man in the black suit's somber air.
 He reached out a long arm to take her by the hand to lead her forth towards their frightened target who's back finally reached the wall.

 Despite the terror anchoring his feet to the ground, he was determined to fight his way to freedom.
-He had tried to run from the fate he was sentenced but it proved impossible.

 The beautiful ghost girl and the man that held the chains were sent to return him to Hell.
 The place that he had only just escaped.
 He had been condemned.
 A murderer in life, he was met with Hell's gates upon death.
 Sentenced by Lucifer to suffer.
 Time then proceeded to blur and the months gave way to years.
 How many years had it been?
 It was by sheer luck he had been able to get away.
 In a break for freedom, his soul escaped and managed to make it back just beyond Hell's doorstep.

 The parallel world to man beyond death before the gates of Heaven and Hell.